antoniozanotti/topaz-design-system-vue/README.md

 ## Dark and Light Theme
 It uses [class strategy](https://tailwindcss.com/docs/dark-mode) of [tailwindcss](https://tailwindcss.com/).

+***The primary and secondary variations swap with each other.
+The black and white variations swap with each other.***

 ## Responsive
 Some components on screens larger than or equal to 1024px will be 20% smaller than mobile version.